0x6e6562/hopper/Measuring Scalability.markdown

 It must be pointed out that this test is designed to verify the overall runtime complexity of the routing functionality in Rabbit with respect to the efficiency of binding creation, deletion and the routing of messages.
 The results that I am presenting are indicative of the _orders of magnitude_ that one can reasonably expect from a default RabbitMQ installation on commodity hardware. _For the record_, these tests were deliberately run on a low powered old desktop machine.
 Hence, the results _should_ not be interpreted as the absolute performance characteristics of RabbitMQ on appropriately resourced hardware.

 The following graphs have been plotted against logarithmic scales.
 This is because the test case uses exponents to define the amount of queues and bindings per queue that should be created for every level of the test.

+The units of the graph are in microseconds, but as indicated above, one should not read too much into the absolute value of these particular results.
+Your mileage may vary.

 ### Queue/Binding Creation And Deletion